opentelekomcloud/docs-next/docs/blueprints/by-use-case/ai/litellm/build-a-unified-llm-gateway-with-litellm-on-cce.md

 In practical terms, Open WebUI serves as a lightweight chat and experimentation interface.
 It allows users to select models, send prompts, and view responses without needing to understand where or how the models are hosted. **All requests generated through the UI are forwarded to LiteLLM, which then decides whether to route them to a local backend such as Ollama or to an external provider**.

 This separation of concerns is intentional.
 Open WebUI focuses purely on interaction and usability, while LiteLLM handles routing, backend abstraction, and policy enforcement.
-As a result, changes to the inference layer—such as switching from Ollama to a vLLM-based deployment—do not impact the user interface or require reconfiguration on the client side.
+As a result, changes to the inference layer,such as switching from Ollama to a vLLM-based deployment,do not impact the user interface or require reconfiguration on the client side.

 :::info
 Ollama acts as a self-contained runtime for running and managing LLMs locally.
 It simplifies model lifecycle operations such as pulling, starting, and exposing models through an API.
 This makes it straightforward to get a local inference service running quickly, especially in environments where ease of deployment and operational simplicity are more important than squeezing out maximum throughput.
 In the context of this architecture, Ollama is the component that exposes locally hosted models to LiteLLM, which then treats it as just another backend.